 A number of countries have placed themselves outside the bounds of international society.
-Some have sought isolation; others persistently violate international norms of domestic governance or of international behaviour.
+Some have sought isolation; others persistently violate international norms of A world which is seen as offering justice and opportunity for everyone will be more secure.
+Pre-emptive engagement can avoid more serious problems in the future.

+domestic governance or of international behaviour.
 It is desirable that such countries should rejoin the international community.
 Those who are unwilling to do so should understand that there is a price to be paid, including in their relationship with the European Union.